 A former president of the Canadian Society of Biblical Studies (CSBS; 2000-2001) and of the Pacific Northwest American Academy of Religion/Society of Biblical Literature (1995-1996), and current President Elect of the European Association of Biblical Studies, he has served as the Chair of the International Cooperation Initiative (ICI) Task Force of the Society of Biblical Literature (SBL).
-He is the founder of, and served for many years as the general editor of the Journal of Hebrew Scriptures (1996-present) and serves as co-general editor of the SBL series Ancient Near East Monographs (ANEM/MACO) and as member of other editorial boards.
+He is the founder of, and served for many years as the general editor of the Journal of Hebrew Scriptures (1996-2014).
+He currently serves as co-general editor of the SBL series Ancient Near East Monographs (ANEM/MACO) and as member of other editorial boards.
 He the co-founder and co-chair of the research program of the European Association of Biblical Studies on Israel and the Production and Reception of Authoritative Books in the Persian and Hellenistic Periods and has chaired/co-chaired in the past units devoted to study of the Prophetic Texts and Their Ancient Contexts (1998-2006) at the Society of Biblical Literature and chaired, among others, the SBL unit Deuteronomistic History (1995-1998) in SBL, and other similar units in academic organizations.

 Ben Zvi is interested in constructivist pedagogical approaches.
 He regularly teaches courses in the areas of ancient Near East, ancient Israelite historiography and social memory, history of ancient Palestine (mainly Persian and Hellenistic periods), and biblical Hebrew.